|

 Month 2 - 6th, 13th, 20th, 27th

-was a day which followed a weekly Sabbath.
+'ashamed', was also a weekly Sabbath.

-10) Genesis 8:5 - 'tenth' month
+9) Genesis 8:5 - 'tenth' month

 Gen 8:5 And the waters decreased continually